ad-astra-8/fly-smart-capstone-api/README.md

 * Front-End: HTML5, CSS3, JavaScript ES6, React
 * Back-End: Node.js, Express.js, Mocha, Chai, RESTful API Endpoints, Postgress
 * Development Environment: Heroku

+## API Documentation
+This API services the Fly Smart React client application and comprises an Express server coupled with a PostgreSQL database.
+The database stores user information from the Fly Smart client.
+This server has authentication endpoints for creating an account, logging in and access user notes data such as packing list entries and checklist.
+Passwords are securely hashed and stored and authentication is handled using JWT.

+A typical request pattern looks like this:

+- A user visits the Fly Smart client application, creates an account and makes a POST request to store their username, email and hashed password in the database.
+- A user logs in by submitting a POST request to the login endpoint.
+Their hashed password is compared to the database and if valid, a token is returned to the client.
+- As users interact with the app, they make repeated POST and GET PATCH DELETE requests to the protected endpoints:
+GET /api/checklist, PATCH /api/checklist
+GET /api/notes,  POST /api/notes/:note.id, DELETE /api/notes/:note.id
+GET api/users POST api/users
+Requests are validated, responses are sent accordingly and the user data is returned and rendered in the UI.

 ## Responsive
 App is built to be usable on mobile devices, as well as responsive across mobile, tablet, laptop, and desktop screen resolutions.